 Sponsored

 4. Broadmoor Manitou & Pikes Peak Cog Railway

-Winter magic is taken to the next level when you ride the Pikes Peak Train — the highest railway on the continent — to the tip top of America’s Mountain.
-Warm up with doughnuts at the summit as you take in views of mountains and plains blanketed in white as far as the eye can see.
+Winter magic is taken to the next level when you ride the Pikes Peak Train — the highest cog railway in the world — to the tip top of America’s Mountain.
+Warm up with fresh doughnuts served at the Summit Visitor Center as you learn about Pikes Peak and the region’s history.
+At a staggering 14,115 feet in elevation, you’ll witness stunning panoramic views of mountains and plains blanketed in white as far as the eye can see.

+Sponsored